Today we want to talk to you about risks, expectations and everything you need to know about removing a tattoo.

 - 14% to 16% of people with just one regret getting it

 Not sure what trend we’re talking about?
 The answer may surprise you – these statistics refer to tattoos.
 Around 45 million Americans have tattoos or roughly 21% of the population.
 And the trend isn’t new.
 The oldest mummy ever found with tattoos dates from around 3370 BC to 3100 BC – over 5,000 years ago.
 With tattoos having such a long history and being so popular among Americans, it’s easy enough to understand that last statistic.
+You can also find that people worldwide love tattoos.
+One of the most popular tattoo artist in Dublin said that this year was the year people asked to get tattoos the most.
 With that many tattoos, there’s bound to be a few regrets.
 The most common reason?
 Tattoos are chosen impulsively come in at the top of the list, with tattoos that have a specific meaning coming in a close second.
 Think best friend or ex-boyfriend tattoos.
 This is the biggest reason tattoo removal services have grown by 32% since 2011.
 If you find that you’re among the 11% of Americans who not only regret a tattoo but are planning to get it removed, read on for everything you need to know about removing a tattoo.

 How Laser Tattoo Removal Works – The Basics